ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 access to the resource server.
 DTLS provides communication security, proof of possession, and server authentication.
 Optionally the client and the resource server may also use CoAP over DTLS to communicate with the authorization server.
+This specification supports the DTLS PSK handshake
+{{RFC4279}} and the DTLS handshake with Raw Public Keys (RPK) {{RFC7250}}.

 The DTLS PSK handshake {{RFC4279}} provides the proof-of-possession for the key tied to the access token.
 Furthermore the psk_identity parameter in the DTLS PSK handshake is used to transfer the access token from the client to the resource server.

+The DTLS RPK handshake {{RFC7250}} requires client authentication to provide proof-of-possession for the key tied to the access token.
+Here the access token needs to be transferred to the resource server before the handshake is initiated, as described in section 8.1 of {{I-D.ietf-ace-oauth-authz}}.

 Note: While the scope of this draft is on client and resource server : communicating using CoAP over DTLS, it is expected that it applies